jaspector

 Monday–Friday, 8:30 AM to 4:30 PM

-Typical inspection sequence: Cuming County's zoning permit system does not include a full structural inspection regime.
+Typical sequence: Cuming County's zoning permit system does not include a full structural inspection regime.
 The Zoning Administrator may conduct site visits to verify zoning compliance (setbacks, structure location, land use) but does not routinely perform foundation, framing, electrical, plumbing, or mechanical inspections on residential construction.
 For electrical work, NSED District 5 Inspector John Faltys has statewide jurisdiction; contact 402-471-3550.
 For septic systems, a licensed installer performs the work and the system must be registered with NDEE within 45 days.
 For floodplain compliance, the Zoning Administrator reviews elevation certificates and floodproofing standards.

-Do I need a building permit in unincorporated Cuming County, NE?
+01 Do I need a building permit in unincorporated Cuming County, NE?

 A zoning permit is required before any excavating, erecting, constructing, reconstructing, enlarging, altering, or moving of any structure, including livestock facilities, grain bins, barns, sheds, residences, commercial buildings, and accessory structures.
 A permit is also required before any change of use or connection to water or sewer facilities.

-How much does a building permit cost in unincorporated Cuming County, NE?
+02 How much does a building permit cost in unincorporated Cuming County, NE?

+Building permit fees in unincorporated Cuming County, NE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Fees set by separate County Board of Supervisors resolution and not published in the zoning regulations text..

-How do I apply for a building permit in unincorporated Cuming County, NE?
+03 How do I apply for a building permit in unincorporated Cuming County, NE?

-1. Confirm the property's zoning district using the GIS map at cuming.gisworkshop.com or by calling 402-372-6008.
+To apply for a building permit in unincorporated Cuming County, NE, follow these steps: 1.
+Confirm the property's zoning district using the GIS map at cuming.gisworkshop.com or by calling 402-372-6008.
 2. Determine the applicable permit type (Non-Ag, Ag Structure, Grain Bin, Livestock Feeding Operation, Conditional Use, or Floodplain).
 3. Download or pick up the correct application form from cumingcountyne.gov/forms/ or the county office.
 4. Complete the application and prepare a site plan showing lot dimensions, existing and proposed structures, water/sewer facilities, and proposed land use.
 All dimensions must be based on an actual survey.
 5. Stake the lot and building location on the ground before submitting.
 6. Submit the completed application and site plan in person at 200 S Lincoln Street, Rm 202, or by mail.
 7. Pay required fees at time of submission (contact office for current fee schedule).
 8. The Zoning Administrator will issue a written permit or denial within 15 days of accepting a complete application.
 9. Conditional Use and Livestock Feeding Operation permits require Planning Commission review and a public hearing (extended processing time).
 10. Permit is valid for one year from issuance.
 Work must begin within one year or the permit expires.

-How long does it take to get a building permit in unincorporated Cuming County, NE?
+04 How long does it take to get a building permit in unincorporated Cuming County, NE?

-What work is exempt from building permits in unincorporated Cuming County, NE?
+05 What work is exempt from building permits in unincorporated Cuming County, NE?

-How do I schedule a building inspection in unincorporated Cuming County, NE?
+06 How do I schedule a building inspection in unincorporated Cuming County, NE?

-Inspections can be scheduled via: (402) 372-6008, zoning@cumingcounty.ne.gov, 200 S Lincoln Street, Room 202, West Point, NE 68788.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Cuming County, NE via: (402) 372-6008, zoning@cumingcounty.ne.gov, 200 S Lincoln Street, Room 202, West Point, NE 68788.